Knowledge Connectivity Requirements for Solving BFT Consensus with Unknown Participants and Fault Threshold (Extended Version): An Impossibility Result

 \item Similar to the previous case, consider a distributed system~$B$ composed of a set of processes $\Pi_B=\{5,6,7,8\}$ with the knowledge connectivity graph depicted in Fig.~\ref{fig:imp:b}.
 Except for process $5$, other processes are correct.
 Assume that the initial value of every process is $u$.
 Additionally, assume that the GST occurs at most by time $t_B$ in this system.
-By assumption, processes $6,7,$ and $8$ must be able to solve consensus using $\mathcal{A}$.
-Let $E_B$ be an execution of $\mathcal{A}$ with duration $t_B$, resulting in deciding $u$ because of the Validity property of consensus.
+By assumption, processes $6,7,$ and~$8$ must be able to solve consensus using $\mathcal{A}$.
+Let $E_B$ be an execution of~$\mathcal{A}$ with duration $\Delta_B$, resulting in deciding~$u$ due to the Validity property of consensus.

 \item Consider a distributed system $\mathit{AB}$ composed of eight processes $\Pi_A\cup \Pi_B = \{1,2,\dots, 8\}$ with the knowledge connectivity graph depicted in Fig.~\ref{fig:imp:c}.
 Assume that all processes are correct and the initial value of each member of $\Pi_A$ (resp. $\Pi_B$) is $v$ (resp. $u$).
-The communication delays between any two members of $\{1,2,3\}$ (resp. $\{6,7,8\}$) is at most $\Delta_A$ (resp. $\Delta_B$); however, the communication delay between any other two processes is greater than $\mathtt{max}\{\Delta_{A}, \Delta_{B}, t_{A}, t_{B}\}$.
-Note that processes $1,2,$ and $3$ cannot distinguish cases I and III, so they must decide~$v$.
-Likewise, processes $6,7,$ and $8$ cannot distinguish cases~II and~III, so they must decide $u$.
+Furthermore, assume that the communication delays between any two members of $\{1,2,3\}$ (resp. $\{6,7,8\}$) are the same as the communication delays in system~$A$ (resp. $B$).
+However, any message sent between any other two processes will be received after $\mathtt{max}\{t_A+\Delta_{A},t_B+ \Delta_{B}\}$.
+Note that processes $1,2,$ and $3$ cannot distinguish cases a and c, so they must decide~$v$.
+Likewise, processes $6,7,$ and $8$ cannot distinguish cases~b and~c, so they must decide~$u$.
 Thus, the Agreement property is violated. \end{enumerate}

-The violation of the Agreement property of consensus in the third case implies a contradiction.
-Consequently, our assumption that states there is a protocol by which processes can solve consensus when the fault threshold is unknown and the knowledge connectivity graph of the system belongs to $\mathcal{G}_\mathit{di}$ is incorrect.
-It follows that a knowledge connectivity graph that belongs to $\mathcal{G}_\mathit{di}$ is insufficient to solve consensus when the fault threshold is unknown, completing the proof. \end{proof}
+The violation of the Agreement property in the third case implies a contradiction.
+Consequently, our assumption that states there is a protocol by which processes can solve consensus when the fault threshold is unknown in a system with a knowledge connectivity graph belonging to~$\mathcal{G}_\mathit{di}$ is incorrect, completing the proof. \end{proof}